vnmakarov/mum-hash/README.md

   * For the comparison I also added the fastest PRNG [xoroshiro128+](http://xoroshiro.di.unimi.it/xoroshiro128plus.c) (it is not a crypto level PRNG)
+  * **Update**: I had no intention to tune MUM based PRNG first but after adding xoroshiro128+ and finding how fast it is, I've decided to speedup MUM PRNG
+    * I added code to calculate a few PRNs at once to calculate them in parallel
+    * I added AVX2 version functions to use faster `MULX` instruction
+    * The new version also passes NIST Statistical Test Suite
+    * The new version is almost 2 times faster the old one and MUM PRN speed became almost the same as xoroshiro128+ one
+      * xoroshiro128+ and MUM PRNG functions are inlined in the benchmark program
+      * both code without inlining will be visibly slower and the speed difference will be negligible as one PRN calculation takes only about 3.5 machine cycle for xoroshiro128+ and MUM PRN.
   * Here is the speed of the PRNGs in millions generated PRNs per second on 4.2 GHz Intel i7-4790K: